 How we use Airtable as our content management system (CMS) at Whalesync

-While most turn to Airtable to plan and organize their work, it's also an extremely viable option to manage data and content.
+While most turn to Airtable to plan and organize their work, it's also a viable option to manage data and content.
 At Whalesync, we've been using Airtable as a headless CMS to manage our blog content with fantastic results.

 In this post we'll explain what a headless CMS is, why it's helpful, and how we've used Airtable as a CMS at Whalesync.

-If you run a blog, you're generating content (i.e. blog posts).
-Every post you write is composed of data like the text, author, cover image, etc. All that data needs to be stored somewhere which is where content management systems or CMS's come into play.
+If you run a blog, you're generating blog posts.
+Every post you write is composed of data like the text, author, cover image, etc. All that data needs to be stored somewhere which is where a content management system (CMS) comes into play.

 As defined by Optimizely, a CMS is an application that's used to manage content.
 It allows multiple contributors to create, edit, and publish.
 Content in a CMS is typically stored in a database and displayed in a frontend layer like a website.